aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-bmp/_index.md

 If you encounter any issues or need assistance, you can visit the [Aspose support forum](https://forum.aspose.com/) for help.

 ### What other formats does Aspose.HTML for Java support for conversion?
 Aspose.HTML for Java supports various formats, including PDF, XPS, and many image formats.
-You can explore the official documentation [here](https://reference.aspose.com/html/java/) for more details.
+You can explore the documentation [here](https://reference.aspose.com/html/java/) for more details.